-The following table shows base salary, AIP and LTIP compensation at the target level for each of our named executive officers for 2016, 2015 and 2014 as approved by our Compensation Committee.
-This table presents information that is supplemental to, and should not be considered a substitute for, the information contained in the Summary Compensation Table that appears under "Summary Compensation Table" on page 43.
+The following table shows base salary, AIP and LTIP compensation at the target level for each of our named executive officers for 2017, 2016 and 2015 as approved by our Compensation Committee.
+This table presents information that is supplemental to, and should not be considered a substitute for, the information contained in the Summary Compensation Table that appears under "Summary Compensation Table" on page 47.
 This table is not required by SEC rules.
 However, we have chosen to include it to help investors better understand the total target direct compensation levels of our named executive officers for the two most recent years reflected in our Summary Compensation Table and for the current year.
-No information is provided for Mr. Upchurch for 2013 because he first became a named executive officer in 2014.
+No information is provided for Mr. Faircloth for 2015 because he first became a named executive officer in 2016.

-In December 2014, using the methodology discussed under "How We Make Executive Compensation Decisions" on page 32, the Compensation Committee determined the total target direct compensation levels of our named executive officers for 2015, as well as the relative mix of base salary, AIP opportunity and LTIP opportunity for those executives.
-When setting Mr. Noll's total target direct compensation level for 2015, the Compensation Committee considered the total compensation opportunity for chief executive officers at our peer group companies, our sustained operating performance and returns to stockholders, and Mr. Noll's strong leadership and accomplishments.
-Based on these factors, our Compensation Committee determined to increase Mr. Noll's 2015 total target direct compensation by approximately 8%, maintaining his base salary and target AIP opportunity at \$1,200,000 and \$1,800,000, respectively, while increasing his target LTIP opportunity from \$5,500,000 to \$6,200,000.
+In December 2015, using the methodology discussed under "How We Make Executive Compensation Decisions" on page 35, the Compensation Committee determined the total target direct compensation levels of our named executive officers for 2016, as well as the relative mix of base salary, AIP opportunity and LTIP opportunity for those executives.

+When setting Mr. Noll's total target direct compensation level for 2016, the Compensation Committee considered the total compensation opportunity for chief executive officers at our peer group companies, our sustained operating performance and returns to stockholders, and Mr. Noll's strong leadership and accomplishments.
+Based on those factors, our Compensation Committee recommended, and the Board approved, an increase in Mr. Noll's total target direct compensation of approximately 22%, maintaining his base salary and target AIP opportunity at \$1,200,000 and \$1,800,000, respectively, while increasing his target LTIP opportunity from \$6,200,000 to \$8,200,000.

-Following a market review of pay practices at our peer group companies and considering changes to the scope of certain officers' individual responsibilities, the Compensation Committee also approved the following modest increases to the 2015 total target direct compensation levels for our other named executive officers:
+Following a market review of pay practices at our peer group companies and considering changes to the scope of certain officers' individual responsibilities, the Compensation Committee also approved the following increases to the 2016 total target direct compensation levels for our other named executive officers:

-- Mr. Evans' total target direct compensation for 2015 was increased by approximately 3%.
-No changes were made to his base salary or target AIP opportunity; however, his target LTIP opportunity for 2015 was increased from \$2,000,000 to \$2,100,000. - Mr. Moss' total target direct compensation for 2015 was increased by approximately 4%.
-No changes were made to his base salary or target AIP opportunity; however, his target LTIP opportunity for 2015 was increased from \$1,150,000 to \$1,250,000. - Ms. Johnson's total target direct compensation for 2015 was increased by approximately 2%.
-No changes were made to her base salary or target AIP opportunity; however, her LTIP opportunity for 2015 was increased from \$875,000 to \$905,000. - Mr. Upchurch's total target direct compensation for 2015 was increased by approximately 4%.
-His base salary was increased from \$515,000 to \$525,000, his target AIP opportunity for 2015 was increased from \$437,750 to \$446,250 and his target LTIP opportunity for 2015 was increased from \$875,000 to \$925,000.
+- Mr. Evans' total target direct compensation for 2016 was increased by approximately 15%.
+His base salary was increased from \$750,000 to \$850,000, his target AIP opportunity was increased from \$750,000 to \$850,000 and his target LTIP opportunity was increased from \$2,100,000 to \$2,450,000. - Mr. Moss' total target direct compensation for 2016 was increased by approximately 8%.
+No changes were made to his base salary or target AIP opportunity; however, his target LTIP opportunity was increased from \$1,250,000 to \$1,450,000. - Ms. Johnson's total target direct compensation for 2016 was increased by approximately 3%.
+No changes were made to her base salary or target AIP opportunity; however, her LTIP opportunity was increased from \$905,000 to \$960,000.

+No changes were made to Mr. Upchurch's total target direct compensation for 2016.